-The directors have not paid a dividend during the financial year and are not proposing a final dividend for the financial year 20 February 2020.
+The directors did not pay a dividend during the financial year ended 20 February 2021 (2020 nil) and are not proposing a final dividend (2020 nil).

 20. Ultimate parent undertaking

 The directors regard The Standard Club Ltd ("Standard Club"), a company registered in Bermuda, as the immediate and ultimate parent undertaking and ultimate controlling party.
 Copies of the consolidated financial statements of Standard Club can be obtained from its registered office: Swan Building, 26 Victoria Street, Hamilton HM 12, Bermuda or can be downloaded from www.standard-club.com.